creativeyann17/creativeyann17.github.io/public/articles/article7.md

 ## Schema definition

-GraphQl as a query language needs to know the **schema** of your queries.
+GraphQL as a query language needs to know the **schema** of your queries.
 There are 3 types of schema:

 - query (read-only <=> equivalent to GET)
 - mutation (modification <=> POST/PUT/PATCH/DELETE)